THE ABORTION PILL

 CAPS also suggests that you know your legal rights.
-To receive information on patient rights, or on how to learn more about RU-486, please call or schedule an appointment with our professional staff for a confidential consultation at one of our Southern California clinics.
+To receive information on patient rights, or on how to learn more about RU-486, please call or schedule an appointment with our professional staff for a confidential consultation at one of our San Diego clinics.
 Your personal health is important to us.

 Contact us to get help.
 All pregnancy services are free.
 All pregnancy services are free and we provide low to no cost STI/STD testing.
 Your privacy matters.